INTRODUCTION TO ASTRONOMY COURSE

 10AM TO 5PM.

-£20 per person and £15 for NLO members
+£25 per person and £20 for NLO members

 |The planetarium will be used to demonstrate the interesting objects which can be seen in the night sky.

 |A talk on how to use the star maps which can be found on software, the internet and in newspapers, and the use of a planisphere.

 |A description of the planets and a glimpse into our current understanding of planetary science.

-|A brief description of stars and ‘fuzzy’ objects as seen by eye and by amateur and professional equipment.
+|A brief description of stars and “fuzzy” objects as seen by eye and by amateur and professional equipment.

-|A discussion of the types of telescopes and binoculars used by professionals and amateurs, including basic astrophotography.
+|A discussion of the types of telescopes and binoculars used by professionals and amateurs, including basis astrophotography.

-|See the historic and modern telescopes and displays housed at the observatory.
+|See the historic and modern telescopes and displays housed at the Observatory.

 Course tutors are drawn from members of the NLO Society who are experienced amateur astronomers, and unpaid volunteers.
 Course fees are used to maintain and expand the Observatory buildings and facilities.